kylejones200/psis_4700_applied_ai/webslides/topic_AI-as-Building-Blocks.md

 ## Example: RAG as a Building Block

-Retrieval-Augmented Generation (RAG) connects a model to external knowledge.
+Retrieval-Augmented Generation (RAG) connects a model to external knowledge
-The model generates text, but RAG ensures accuracy by grounding answers in real data.
+The model generates text, but RAG ensures accuracy by grounding answers in real data
 RAG is a "memory brick" — reusable in any domain

 > Retrieval-Augmented Generation grounds language models in real documents by retrieving relevant information before generating responses.
 This architecture has become standard for building reliable knowledge systems.